byTheTV/byTheTV/README.md

 ## Fancy seeing you here! <img src="assets/wave.gif" width="30">
 I’m a first-year **Software Engineering** student at **ITMO University**, specializing in **System and Applied Software**.
-Now fully focused on growing as a **Go developer** and specializing in backend systems.
+Now focused on growing in the direction of **Go** development and specializing in backend systems.
 Before Go, I primarily worked with **C++** and **machine learning** using **Python**.

 ### 🛠 **Languages & Frameworks**